Former leader leaves Thailand in private jet days before court ruling that could see him imprisoned

 The Constitutional Court ruled she lacked integrity and seriously breached ethics rules in the call, which plummeted her Pheu Thai Party’s already declining popularity.

-Pheu Thai has put forward its last remaining candidate for prime minister, the former justice minister Chaikasem Nitisiri.
+Pheu Thai had put forward its last remaining candidate for prime minister, the former justice minister Chaikasem Nitisiri.

-But it is facing a major challenge from the Bhumjaithai Party, a former coalition partner turned rival.

-Its candidate Anutin Charnvirakul, a veteran of Thai politics, is widely expected to win the vote in parliament after the main opposition People’s Party, which holds the most seats by a single party, threw its conditional support behind Bhumjaithai.

-An agreement between the two parties stipulated that Bhumjaithai must dissolve the House of Representatives, which would lead to early elections, and work on drafting a new constitution.
-The People’s Party said it would remain in the opposition.
+Bhumjaithai has agreed to dissolve the House of Representatives, which would lead to early elections, and work on drafting a new constitution in exchange for support from People’s Party, which has said it would remain in the opposition.

 The People’s Party is the reincarnation of Move Forward, the hugely popular progressive party that won the 2023 general election but was prevented from forming a government over its agenda to make deep structural reforms to how Thailand is run, including to the country’s powerful monarchy.
 It was later dissolved.